Ouroboros-analytics/CLI-Bashcourse/Supplemental-Bash/Activities/06-Ins_Regex/Solved/RE.md

 ---

-Here is an example from the bash script I use to prep the class repo.
-This is the command I use to mass comment all the unsolved dicrectories before class.
-I could just add `#` and the beginning of every line, that introduces human input error and just takes more time than it needs to.
+Here is an example from the bash script I use to prep the class repo and mass comment all the unsolved directories before class.

 ```bash
 sed -i "/^.*Solved/! s/^$day/#$day/" $CLASSREPO/Class-MW-Rice-Cookers/$basetopic/.gitignore